Body donation program

-• A person must be registered with NEOMED’s Body Donation Program prior to the time of death.
-A donor must be at least 18 years of age.
+• A person must be registered with NEOMED’s Body Donation Program before the time of death.

 • There are no costs associated with body donation for the donor or his or her family.
 There can be no compensation given to the donor or family.